 The new taproom sits right next to the old Farmhouse, and the Dewey’s went great lengths to make sure that it kept the same “farmhouse feeling” that makes porch sitting so fantastic there.

-You now have a whole new patio and a balcony upstairs that overlooks their 7 acres of outdoor space.
+You now have a whole new decking area and a balcony upstairs that overlooks their 7 acres of outdoor space.
 With new landscaping, new water features, and that same charm that makes you instantly fall in love with them.
 They’re calling it an outdoor “oasis” and I think that might be the absolute best way to describe it.
 If you want to get away from your hectic life for an afternoon – this is your place.
 Vacation right down the street.

 Upstairs in the Carriage House is a new event space – weddings, birthday parties, rehearsal dinners, they’ve all got a new place that actually comfortably fits them.
 They’ve also expanded their parking lot to support the crowds that a big event can bring along with it.